Why Your Rooftop Tent Sweats

 The Wipe-Down Protocol

-As soon as you wake—before coffee, before breakfast—open the tent completely and wipe interior surfaces with a microfiber cloth.
-Ceiling gets priority since condensation pools there.
+As soon as you wake—before coffee, before breakfast, before checking your phone—open the tent completely and wipe every interior surface with a microfiber cloth.
+Ceiling first, since condensation pools there.
 Walls second.
 Floor last.

 The 36-Hour Drying Rule

-After a trip, a damp RTT shouldn’t be closed and stored.
-You need 36 hours of drying time minimum, ideally in sun and wind.
-Open all panels, raise the tent to full height, and let air move through completely.
+After any trip, a damp RTT should never be closed and stored immediately.
+Minimum 36 hours of drying time—ideally in direct sun with decent wind moving through.
+Raise the tent to full height, open every panel, and let air circulate completely through the interior.

 Stay in the loop